 Educational attainment remains one of the most powerful determinants of economic prosperity, shaping employment opportunities, earning potential, and regional competitiveness.
 Studies show that nearly 60% of regional economic growth is linked to workforce education and skill levels.
 As industries evolve and technological advancements redefine the nature of work, the demand for postsecondary credentials and workforce-relevant skills continues to grow.
 According to the Georgetown University Center on Education and the Workforce, by 2031, 72% of U.S. jobs will require some form of postsecondary education or training, yet the Houston-Gulf Coast region is behind its economic peers in both educational attainment and workforce readiness.
+(Source: Georgetown University Center on Education and the Workforce, Recovery: Job Growth and Education Requirements Through 2020 and subsequent regional projections)

 As the second-fastest-growing metro area in the United States, the region's economy is powered by energy, healthcare, aerospace, manufacturing, technology, and international trade.
 The Port of Houston, one of the busiest in the U.S., anchors a thriving logistics sector, while the region's life sciences and digital technology industries continue to expand.
 However, even as industries grow, a widening skills gap is preventing both workers and employers from fully capitalizing on economic opportunities.
 Houston ranks 40th among the top 100 U.S. metropolitan areas in postsecondary attainment, with only 48% of adults holding a degree or certification.
 Even more concerning, the Houston-Gulf Coast region ranks 48th in high school diploma or GED attainment among the nation's 50 largest metro areas.
-These statistics reveal a fundamental misalignment between workforce supply and industry demand, threatening the region's ability to sustain economic growth.
+(Source: Kinder Institute for Urban Research, State of Education 2023; U.S. Census Bureau, ACS) These statistics reveal a fundamental misalignment between workforce supply and industry demand, threatening the region's ability to sustain economic growth.

 According to the National Skills Coalition, while 52% of jobs require education beyond high school but less than a four-year degree, only 43% of the workforce in the region has the necessary skills to fill them.
-This disconnect underscores a workforce readiness challenge that extends beyond K-12 education and into adult literacy, postsecondary persistence, and career transitions.
+(Source: National Skills Coalition, Skills Mismatch and Middle-Skill Jobs in Texas, 2023) This disconnect underscores a workforce readiness challenge that extends beyond K-12 education and into adult literacy, postsecondary persistence, and career transitions.
 While much attention is given to K-12 education, a larger crisis exists in adult literacy, postsecondary completion, and workforce transitions.
 One in three adults in Harris County lacks functional literacy skills, significantly reducing their ability to participate in job training, career advancement, or even daily workplace communication.
-Low literacy is one of the most significant barriers to workforce mobility, disproportionately affecting Black and Latino communities and limiting access to higher-wage, high-growth careers.
+(Source: Barbara Bush Houston Literacy Foundation; Houston State of Literacy Report, 2022) Low literacy is one of the most significant barriers to workforce mobility, disproportionately affecting Black and Latino communities and limiting access to higher-wage, high-growth careers.

 Further, Houston's postsecondary enrollment rates do not always translate into successful completion.
 Although the region benefits from a strong network of community colleges, technical schools, and universities, too many students enroll but do not complete a credential that leads to career success.
 The six-year college completion rate for Houston students is below the national average, with only 58% of students earning a degree or certificate within six years.
+(Source: National Student Clearinghouse Research Center, 2023 Regional Data)